easybuilders/easybuild-docs/docs/configuration.md

 #### Generating a template configuration file

-Since EasyBuild v1.10, a command line option `--confighelp` is available that prints out the help text as an annotated configuration file.
+A command line option `--confighelp` is available that prints out the help text as an annotated configuration file.
 This can be used as an empty template configuration file: